-From cliff sides to castles, the fifth level in Giants and Dwarves TD takes you to the defence of a fortress that's under siege by all manner of creatures.
+From cliff sides to castles, the fifth level in Giants and Dwarves TD takes you to the defense of a fortress that's under siege by all manner of creatures.
 This is a long fight; be prepared for trouble.
 You'll have to face three enemy entry points here: from the two sides of the castle's roof and on the ground, from whence spawns the level's giants.

 - Archer towers are again useful here, though not as useful as before.
 Starting out with several on the middle platforms isn't a bad idea.

 - With all the avenues of movement through this level it's easy to lose track of the baddies.
 Set up two, possibly three spots on the ground for Swordsmen, and keep them upgraded whenever possible.
 At first you'll want to leave them near the exit, but it's not a bad idea to set a few up near the lower spawn point later on.

 - Cannons are your best friend here, particularly when dealing with the giants.
 The platforms give them a lot of range.
 Set up and upgrade two or three of them once your Swordsmen and Archers are firmly entrenched.

 - Wind is amazingly effective here if you catch enemies the moment they begin to descend the right ladder.
 Blow them towards the lower spawn point and you can kill even the hardiest of fiends with sheer gravity.